 When you are preparing to buy a house, every single point on your credit score matters.
 Mortgage lenders reserve their best interest rates for borrowers with good credit scores.

-When you pay down your balances to achieve a good credit utilization ratio, you indirectly position yourself for a lower mortgage rate.
+When you pay down your balances to achieve a good credit utilization ratio, you indirectly position yourself for a lower mortgage interest rate.
 Over the life of a 30-year home loan, a difference of just 0.5% in your interest rate can save you tens of thousands of dollars.
-This is the reason why reducing credit utilization ratio is among the key strategies experts recommend for homebuyers when they are planning to apply for a mortgage.

 Getting your credit utilization down is only half the battle; keeping it low requires a long-term, disciplined approach.